aeternity/ae_mdw/README.md

 1. Download one of the full backups from https://downloads.aeternity.io
 2. Create a 'data' directory under the root repo dir and extract the backup to it (it creates a mnesia directory).

-To start a docker container on mainnet, simply run: `docker-compose.yml up`.
+To start a docker container on mainnet, simply run: `docker-compose up`.

 You can check on `/status` page that the `node_height` is higher than 600000.